Category Archives: Storage

 Our strategy for backing up our file server is to run a Rsync job via the Cron inside the host LXC container.
 The Rsync copies the contents of our file shares to one of our NAS drives.
 The NAS drive then implements a 1-2-3 Backup Strategy for our data.

-We’ve built a NAS and Docker Staging environment using a Raspberry Pi 5.
+We’ve built a NAS and Docker environment using a Raspberry Pi 5.
 Our NAS features a 2 TB NVMe SSD drive for fast shared storage on our network.

 Raspberry Pi NAS Hardware Components